git/git.github.io/rev_news/drafts/edition-75.md

   ZheNing then sent a
   [version 2](https://lore.kernel.org/git/pull.939.v2.git.1619275340051.gitgitgadget@gmail.com/)
-  of his patch where he added the links.
+  of his patch where he had added the links.
 Philip suggested further small superficial changes to the link and the related text added in this version though.